 Michigan Urban Core Mayors

-The Urban Core Mayors (UCM) is a bipartisan, multi-regional coalition of Michigan’s thirteen central city mayors i
+Urban Core Mayors (UCM) is a bipartisan, multiregional coalition of Michigan’s 13 central-city mayors intended to

 Neighborhoods Without Borders

-Citizens and businesses are coming together in a grassroots and community effort to significantly improve the overall qu
+Citizens and businesses are coming together in a grassroots, community effort to significantly improve the overall quali

 Strategic Doing

-Strategic Doing is an approach to community engagement that provides an efficient method—or set of rules—to
+Strategic Doing is an approach to community engagement that provides an efficient method – or set of rules –

 The Ave: A Community Collaborative Economic Development Project